Minerva Fellowship - Eligibility

 - Post-doctoral fellowships: We accept applications from candidates

-or (in case the PhD is not completed yet)
+or (in case the PhD is not fully completed yet)

-- who provide proof (e.g. by an informal letter from their supervisor) which should be added to the certificates, that they will have submitted their doctoral thesis by March 1 (for applications submitted for the January deadline) respectively by September 1 (for applications submitted for the June deadline)
+- who provide proof by a letter from the university, that they have submitted their doctoral thesis latest by January 15 (for applications submitted for the January deadline) respectively latest by June 15 (for applications submitted for the June deadline)

 Scientists with tenure are not eligible to apply.